 Many Blue Zoners fill a cup with these veggies in almost every meal.
-They also mix these with main dishes; including soups and stews.
-Onions and garlic are also a favorite of theirs.
-These vegetables act as alliums that have strong antioxidants that boost immune systems.
+They also mix these with main dishes, including soups and stews.
+Onions and garlic are also a favorite.
+These vegetables are alliums that have strong antioxidants that boost immune systems.
 This is one of the ways among many that Blue Zoners are winning in the fight against cancer.

 - Collard greens

 - Sweet Potatoes

 The Blue Zone folk don't eat foods with: